Spirochetes

 • Skin biopsy is also useful in the diagnosis and accurate classification of leprosy lesions.

-• Animal inoculation:
+• Animal Inoculation:

 • Injection of ground tissue from lepromatous nodules or nasal scrapings from leprosy patients into the foot pad of a mouse produces typical granuloma at the site of inoculation within 6 months.

-• Lepromin test:
+• Lepromin Test:

 • It also assesses the prognosis and response to treatment.

-• Serological test:
+• Serological Test:

 • Serodiagnosis of leprosy may be carried out by the detection of anti-phenolic glycolipid -1 antibodies.